istio/istio.io/_docs/concepts/architecture.md

 Mixer is responsible for enforcing access control and usage policies across the service mesh and collects telemetry data from the Envoy proxy and other services.
 The proxy extracts request level attributes which are sent to Mixer for evaluation.
 More information on the attribute extraction and policy evaluation can be found here.
-Mixer includes a flexible plugin model enabling it to interface with a variety of host environments and backends, abstracting the Envoy proxy and Istio-managed services from these details.
+Mixer includes a flexible plugin model enabling it to interface with a variety of host environments and infrastructure backends, abstracting the Envoy proxy and Istio-managed services from these details.

 ## Istio-Manager